Vision, Mission and Values

 In addition to the WMA web links you may also find the sites on our Links page useful.

-You can contact us during office hours at the King’s Lynn office, details of which appear on our Home page.
-Out of hours contact details are shown on our Contact us webpage.
+You can contact us during office hours at the King’s Lynn office, details of which appear on the group’s Home page and Contact us page.
+Out of hours contact details are shown on our own Contact webpage.